-In his illustrious career, Quincy Jones had seen it all or so he may have thought before he came across Emily Bear.
-Only 11 years old, Emily is one of the most astonishing musical talents of our time; composing, orchestrating, and performing in a bewilderingly diverse collection of styles.
-Some of her huge talent will be on display in the appropriately-named album Diversity, her first album for Concord Records/Quest Records, which Jones produced.
+In his illustrious career, Quincy Jones had seen it all – or so he may have thought before he came across Emily Bear.
+Only 12 years old, Emily is one of the most astonishing musical talents of our time – composing, orchestrating, and performing in a bewilderingly diverse collection of styles.
+Some of her huge talent is on display in the appropriately-named album Diversity, her first album for Concord Records/Quest Records, which Jones produced.

 Diversity was recorded at Westlake Studios in Los Angeles - the same Studio that Quincy recorded his Back On The Block album and Bad with Michael Jackson, thus passing on the torch of a mighty tradition to one of the youngest members of a new musical generation.
 Using her own jazz trio handpicked by Quincy, Emily demonstrates both her versatility and an open-hearted melodic soul at the piano, writing all of the selections herself.